Table of Contents

 Lack of Accounts Receivable System

 One of the most common cash flow problems a small business will see is the lack of an organized accounts receivable system.
-So many entrepreneurs are eager to obtain new customers that they forget about collecting on invoices.
+So many entrepreneurs are eager to obtain new customers that they forget about collecting invoices.

 Extending credit is another way a company can run into negative cash flow.
 Invoicing is typically done in 30 to 60-day windows.
 It’s not unusual for customers to delay payment to pad their own cash flows.
 This can leave a business in a financial crunch.